Is erysipelas treatable? How to treat erysipelas at home

 • obesity.

-Stressful situations that sharply reduce immunity can give impetus to the attack of streptococcus on its carrier.
+Stressful situations that sharply reduce immunity can give rise to an attack by streptococcus on its carrier.

-Chronic foci of infection in the form of destroyed teeth, enlarged tonsils 5-6 times increase the risk of erysipelas in any part of the body.
+Chronic foci of infection in the form of decayed teeth and enlarged tonsils increase the risk of erysipelas on any part of the body by 5-6 times.

 Symptoms of erysipelas of the leg, photo

-A week later (on average) after the introduction of the pathogen into the skin, an acute onset of the disease occurs.
+A week (on average) after the pathogen penetrates the skin, an acute onset of the disease occurs.

 • temperature up to 40°C with chills,